eacjason/New2Classic/README.md

 ## How it works

-When the bookmarklet is clicked on a Canvas New Quiz page, it sends a GET request to the Canvas LMS API to retrieve the quiz data for that particular quiz.
-The quiz data is then parsed and converted into the Respondus format by the `convertQuizData` function.
+When you click the bookmarklet on a Canvas New Quiz page, it automatically fetches the quiz information for that specific quiz.
+Then, it transforms the quiz data into a format compatible with Respondus.

-The resulting Respondus-formatted quiz data is then downloaded to the user's computer as a plain text file by the `downloadFile` function.
+Once the data is in the Respondus format, the bookmarklet downloads a plain text file to your computer.

-Overall, this JavaScript code automates the process of manually copying and pasting quiz data from a Canvas New Quiz page into a Respondus-formatted file, saving time and effort for instructors who need to use both Canvas and Respondus for managing their course assessments.
+In short, this tool streamlines the process of transferring quiz data from a Canvas New Quiz page to a Respondus-compatible file, making it easier and more efficient for instructors who use both Canvas and Respondus to manage their course assessments.

+## Limitations

+Please note that the script is still in early development and has some limitations:

+- It currently only supports exporting basic quiz types (multiple choice, essay, true/false, and matching).
+- It cannot yet handle quizzes that pull from an item bank.
+- The script is designed to work with quizzes containing 100 or fewer questions.

-## Usage
+## Instructions for Use

 To start using the Canvas Quiz to Respondus bookmarklet, please follow these steps: